Social and Emotional Learning (SEL)

 A Safe Place Where Students Have a Voice

-As part of Insight School of Michigan's holistic approach to each student's success, we offer a Social and Emotional Learning program for grades 9–12, with plans to expand to grades 6–8.
+As part of Insight School of Michigan's holistic approach to each student's success, we offer a Social and Emotional Learning program for grades 9–12.

 The SEL program is an important part of learning at Insight School of Michigan.
-It provides a "safe place where the spotlight is on students," says Early King, K12's Senior Director, High School Business Unit, who has worked with the at-risk population for more than 20 years and helped develop this and similarly ground-breaking programs for other K12-powered schools.
+It provides a safe place where the spotlight is on students.

-During the school year, students attend twice-weekly advisory sessions for 30 minutes in a live, online forum facilitated by a specially trained teacher.
+During the school year, students attend advisory sessions.
 For their first two weeks in school, students participate each day to become familiar with the online experience and to get to know their classmates.

 Through the program, students grow in four key social and emotional areas necessary for thriving in school and life: